Program Aide (PA)

 for steps to earning the Program Aide Pin if desired.

-Event Pathway: PAs lead or assist activities at council events.
+- Event Pathway: PAs lead or assist activities at council events.
 PAs needs to be at least two years older than the girls they are working with and don't pay registration fees to attend.
-PA Core and Event Specific Trainings are encouraged, but not required.
+PA Core Training is encouraged and helpful to support PA success but not required.
 View PA event opportunities through Personify eBiz, Connections or Summer Event publications with the PA icon, or in the Event Volunteer Opportunity seasonal flyer.
 Register through Personify eBiz to notify the council at which events girls are interested in helping.

 Special Offer for PAs at Events

-Day Camp Specific Training: Each day camp facilitates their own day camp orientation for PAs and CITs every summer.
-See your day camp book for these dates.
+- Day Camp Specific Training: Each day camp facilitates their own day camp orientation for PAs and CITs every summer.
+See your day camp book for these dates which will be available in January.

 : Troops or girls with adult supervision who PA at both Friday evening and Saturday events have the opportunity to spend that Friday night at the council property for free.
 Troops must adhere to program property rental procedures and safety requirements for troop camping.
 Notify firstname.lastname@example.org if interested.